bloom-housing/ui-seeds/README.md

 Seeds is built using TypeScript, React, and Sass.
 It uses Storybook for concrete component examples and Jest for testing.

+We recommended Node version 22 to use when loading Seeds.

 ## Design System Documentation

 [This Notion page](https://exygy.notion.site/Seeds-11a684ea9b7544f4bbc99d2284aa4613?source=copy_link) is a hub for additional Seeds documentation.